 11. Reaffirm that:

-a) the elimination of malnutrition in all its forms is an imperative for ethical, political, social and economic reasons, paying particular attention to the special needs of children, women, elderly and disabled people;
+a) the elimination of malnutrition in all its forms is a human rights obligation of States as well as an imperative for ethical, political, social and economic reasons, paying particular attention to the special needs of children, women, elderly and disabled people;

-b) a coordinated action of different actors, at international, regional, national and community levels should be supported, through cross-cutting policies, programmes and initiatives in the food system, as well as health, social protection, education, research, energy, trade, rural development, water, sanitation, hygiene, consumer protection, transport, urban planning, and the environment;
+b) a coordinated action of different actors, at international, regional, national and community levels which aims at advancing the realization of the right to adequate food and nutrition should be supported, through cross-cutting policies, programmes and initiatives in the food system, as well as health, social protection, education, research, energy, trade, rural development, water, sanitation, hygiene, consumer protection, transport, urban planning, and the environment;

-c) global and national policy coherence is needed among relevant sectors, including in trade and investment agreements, in investments and incentives for agricultural production, food processing and distribution;
+c) global and national policy coherence in line with the right to adequate food and nutrition, related human rights,and food sovereignty is needed among relevant sectors, including in trade and investment agreements, in investments and incentives for agricultural production, food processing and distribution;

-d) the risks linked to higher and more volatile prices for agricultural commodities and their consequences for global food security and nutrition, need to be managed;
+d) the risks linked to higher and more volatile prices for agricultural commodities , caused inter alia by liberalization of agricultural markets, monopolistic market structures, food speculation,export subsidies and bio-fuel policies and their consequences for global food security and nutrition, need to be managed;

-e) improvements in diet and nutrition require strengthening the legislative and regulatory framework for food safety and quality control at national, regional and international levels, including enhanced engagement of the Codex Alimentarius Commission, increased participation of Member States and adherence to the Codex Standards and Guidelines.
+e) improvements in diet and nutrition require strengthening the legislative and regulatory framework for the production and marketing of food, food safety and quality control at national, regional and international levels, including enhanced engagement of the Codex Alimentarius Commission, increased participation of Member States and adherence to the Codex and other UN Standards and Guidelines.

 12. Recognize that:

+a) States have an obligation to create an enabling international environment for the realization of the right to adequate food and nutrition, including through aligning their trade, investment, development, agricultural, energy, and other policies with the right to adequate food and nutrition.

-a) international cooperation and official development assistance for nutrition should, as appropriate, support and complement national nutrition initiatives and measures;
+International cooperation and official development assistance for nutrition should be aligned with human rights, with a focus on tackling the underlying causes of malnutrition, and, as appropriate, support and complement national nutrition initiatives and measures;

 b) achieving the right to adequate food for all requires sustainable, equitable, accessible and resilient food systems;